cburdine/satlogic/README.md

         if C is empty:
             return FALSE

-        # Propagate any unit clauses
+        # Propagate any unit clauses.
         else if C contains a single literal P:
             Φ <- PROPAGATE_UNIT( Φ, VARIABLE(P), SIGN(P) )

     # pick a variable and assign it a T/F value
-    # (this is done through the VSIDS heuristic)
+    # (this is done through the VSIDS heuristic).
     V <- CHOOSE_VSIDS_BRANCHING_LITERAL()

     Φ_A <- PROPAGATE_UNIT( Φ, VARIABLE(V), SIGN(V) )